thaliaarchi/notes/wspace/assembly/whitelips.md

   a string or comment.
 - It uses `\s` sometimes instead of `[ \t\n\r]`, so these extra space characters would become start word token

-Notes:
-- UTF-16 code unit–oriented
-- Uses `BigInt` for numbers and string characters
-- Labels are assigned sequentially from `0` in definition order
-- Multiline comments are not nested
-- The pattern `.` includes `\n` here